It's what we won't stock that makes us different

 When curating our product lines and mix we use a number of propriety tools which make up a unique and complex matrix which determine what we will and will not stock.
 We call this our Nourish Matrix and it's how we ensure only the safest and best products remain on our shelves.

-The Nourish Matrix comprises:
+The Nourished Matrix

 - Partnership with environmental scientists